 The engine consists our of 6 libraries.
 2 of those libraries have a utility library as well and 2 of them have a sublibrary.

 C++ High Level Types (hltypes):

-This library is based on STL and provides more high level functionality for commonly used types such as string, dynamic size array, dictionary/map, etc. This allows C++ code too look almost as nice as any other high level language code.
-Simple example of adding a couple of elements into a harray with iteration:
+This library is based on STL and provides more high level functionality for commonly used types such as string, dynamic size array, dictionary/map, etc. This allows C++ code to look almost as nice as any other high level language code.
+A simple example of adding a couple of elements into a harray with iteration:

 a += 2;

 b += 3;

 printf("%d, ", (*it)); // prints "2, 3, "

 foreach is a macro that allows you to do a default iteration through all elements without having to type down the whole line for an std::vector iteration like this:

 for (std::vector<int>::iterator it = a.begin(); it != a.end(); it++)

 One of the most useful classes is probably the hstring class that adds a lot of useful methods, even implicit type conversions: